Davey-vS-02/RoverChallengeWebsite/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## To use the program.

+Navigate to the calculator page.
+Input a number of rovers.
+Generate them.
+In the generated table you can change the rover's starting coordinates and input instructions.
+(Valid input: N, E, S, W, n, e, s, w).
+Proceed to move the rovers.